albertomh/Exodus/README.md

 ### Dependencies
 Exodus makes use of components in `org.springframework.core`, `o.s.context`, `o.s.util`, and `o.s.jdbc`.
-At compile time these are provided by dependencies on `spring-boot-starter-web` & `spring-boot-starter-data-jpa`.
+At compile-time these are provided by the `spring-boot-starter-web` & `spring-boot-starter-data-jpa` libraries.
-At runtime these are **not** provided as part of an uberJAR since Exodus is designed to be a dependency of a Spring application and as such will make use of the Spring libraries available in its runtime context.
+At run-time these are **not** provided as part of an uberJAR since Exodus is designed to be a dependency of a Spring application and as such will make use of the Spring libraries available in its run-time context.

 In a test context two further dependencies — `spring-boot-starter-test` & the `H2` database — are required.
 The former provides testing libraries such as JUnit5, while the latter is an in-memory database used to quickly build and tear down databases during unit and integration testing.

 ### Entrypoint
 #### MigrationRunner
-- A datasource is injected into the constructor and this sets up a connection and statement for use throughout the Exodus instance's lifetime.
+- A datasource is injected into `MigrationRunner`'s constructor and this sets up a connection and statement for use throughout the Exodus instance's lifetime.
 - `getMigrationScripts()` fetches migration scripts from the resources directory.
-- `createSchemaMigrationTable()` creates the `_schema_migration` if one does not already exist.
+- `createSchemaMigrationTable()` creates the `_schema_migration` table if one does not already exist.
 - `onApplicationEvent()` is Exodus' main loop, invoked when a `ContextStartedEvent` is emitted by the Spring application on startup.
-It will create the table in which migrations are recorded, loop through every migration script and assess whether it needs to be applied, and log appropriate messages to the console.
+It will create the table in which migrations are recorded, loop through every migration script & assess whether it needs to be applied, and log appropriate messages to the console.

 ### Utilities
 #### DatabaseUtils
-A collection of utilities to interact with the database (or rather the `DataSource` injected into the `MigrationRunner`).
+A collection of utilities to interact with the database (more accurately, the `DataSource` injected into the `MigrationRunner`).
 Provides ways to inspect the tables in the database, list applied migrations, and apply a pending migration.

 ### Tests